ronronlabs/rto-weather-advisor/README.md

 - GOOGLE_API_KEY=your-gemini-api-key

 ## Development
-The notebook (`rto-weather-agent.ipynb`) contains the development process, including code cells for creating and testing the agent in Google Colab.
+The notebook (`rto-weather-agent.py`) contains the development process, including code cells for creating and testing the agent in Google Colab.

 ## About
 Built by Daniel Young as a portfolio project to showcase applied data science skills in multi-source API integration, data processing, and LLM-driven automation, using a Python-based agent to deliver daily weather and RTO day selectio recommendations for improving commute life.